Product is a soul living in a technical implementation — Yaroslav Lazor

-One of the rules we have is that branch has to be up-to-date with the master branch.
-It means that we have to merge main branch to topical branches through GitHub UI.
+One of the rules we have is that the branch has to be up-to-date with the master branch.
+It means that we have to merge the main branch to topical branches through GitHub UI.
 Alternatively, the branch can be rebased and pushed with

 --force-with-lease.
-Our approach is rebase when PR has not been reviewed yet, and merge after that.
+Our approach is to rebase when PR has not been reviewed yet, and to merge after that.
 That way is more convenient since you have less commits in the log and a flat history structure in the repository.
 Once your pull request in GitHub has been reviewed, and you’ve got comments, then merging is preferable to avoid the risk of losing them.
 If you rebase, you have to do the

 push --force, which entails overwriting of all the changes.
 That’s why you do